|

 When John Evans found out that Denver was not

-construction on the Denver Pacific Railroad.
+to build the Denver Pacific Railroad.
 The Denver Pacific

 Railroad joined the Transcontinental Railroad in Cheyenne, Wyoming.